Ocelotimpex/udemy_java_spring_linux_3/spring-tutorial-128/README.txt

                url="jdbc:mysql://localhost:3306/springtest"/>

 9) Try @Autowired @Qualifier("dataSource"), making sure the data source bean has an ID, "dataSource".
 If it doesn't work, I suspect your dependencies.
 I'm curious if it tells you there is no bean with ID datasource.

+10) Added commons-pool 1.5.6